-How to validate decimal numbers in javascript with examples
+How to validate decimal numbers in javascript (examples)

-A decimal number is a number that is separated by a .symbol
+A decimal number is a number, that contains precision, separated by a Dot(.) symbol

 • Written a function isDecimal, returns true for decimals and false for non-decimals.